MichaelsPlayground/BleServerBlessedOriginal/readme.md

-# Bluetooth Low Energy Server with ANDROID-BLESSED library (original)
+# Bluetooth Low Energy Server with BLESSED-ANDROID library (original)

 This is the original BLE Peripheral (server) example using the code in https://github.com/weliem/bluetooth-server-example.